Reliability engineering

 Effective reliability engineering requires understanding of the basics of failure mechanisms for which experience, broad engineering skills and good knowledge from many different special fields of engineering are required,[12] for example:

-Definitions edit
+Definitions

 Reliability may be defined in the following ways:

-• The idea that an item is fit for a purpose with respect to time
+• The idea that an item is fit for a purpose

-• The capacity of a designed, produced, or maintained item to perform as required over time
+• The capacity of a designed, produced, or maintained item to perform as required

-• The capacity of a population of designed, produced or maintained items to perform as required over time
+• The capacity of a population of designed, produced or maintained items to perform as required

-• The resistance to failure of an item over time
+• The resistance to failure of an item

-• The probability of an item to perform a required function under stated conditions for a specified period of time
+• The probability of an item to perform a required function under stated conditions

 • The durability of an object

-Basics of a reliability assessment edit
+Basics of a reliability assessment

-Consistent with the creation of safety cases, for example per ARP4761, the goal of reliability assessments is to provide a robust set of qualitative and quantitative evidence that use of a component or system will not be associated with unacceptable risk.
+Consistent with the creation of safety cases, for example per ARP4761, the goal of reliability assessments is to provide a robust set of qualitative and quantitative evidence that the use of a component or system will not be associated with unacceptable risk.
 The basic steps to take[14] are to:

-• Thoroughly identify relevant unreliability "hazards", e.g. potential conditions, events, human errors, failure modes, interactions, failure mechanisms and root causes, by specific analysis or tests.
+• Thoroughly identify relevant unreliability "hazards", e.g. potential conditions, events, human errors, failure modes, interactions, failure mechanisms, and root causes, by specific analysis or tests.

 • Assess the associated system risk, by specific analysis or testing.